MafikengZ/cloud-developer-udacity/course-02/exercises/udacity-c2-frontend/README.md

 This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (NPM is included) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 ### Installing Ionic Cli
-The Ionic Command Line Interface is required to serve and build the frontend.
+The Ionic  Interface is required to serve and build the frontend.
 Instructions for installing the CLI can be found in the [Ionic Framework Docs](https://ionicframework.com/docs/installation/cli).

 ### Installing project dependencies